mypappa/morethanai/README.md

 ```

 ### initial prompt
 When we were experimenting with the ChatGPT we only had to write one single prompt where we could include all the process.
-But when we built this manually, we had to 'break' the prompt it into three different pieces: the initial prompt, which runs only once in the beginning, the 'loop prompt' which is the one looping, until we reach a good amount of text when we have the 'closing prompt' that ends the story.
+But when building this manually, we have to 'break' the prompt into three different pieces:
+- the initial prompt, which runs only once in the beginning,
+- the 'loop prompt' which is the one that is being repeated until we reach a good amount of text,
+- and a 'closing prompt' that ends the story.

+*note that these promts are integrated in the final code in different positions*

 ```
 initial_promt = "you are an AI creating a story in collaboration with humans.
 The topic of the story is 'a romantic story between a humanoid and a plant'.
 The story never ends but is a cumulative process of human input and AI integration of the input.
 Start writing a short fictional story of maximum 5 lines and finish by asking only one concrete question of maximum 3 lines to the humans (that are not part of the story) about important information for the plot to continue the storyline.
 This question starts with the words: \"Dear collaborators\"....
 Make this a loop. then you integrate the answer you get and rewrite the story accordingly."

+loop_prompt = (
+        f"continue the existing story based on this answer: {answer}. the continuation of the story will again end with a question that starts with the words: 'Dear collaborators'.
+Make this continuation not longer than 4 lines. then again ask a new question awaiting the answer to let them direct the storyline and so on"
+    )

+closing_prompt = "end the story in a creative and beautiful way in nomore than 6 lines.
+Do not end with a question"
 ```
 ### writing the story
+in this part we set the variables that will define the outputs.
+We also define that within the written text, the words 'Dear collaborators' are important keywords that will indicate points for slitting the text and direct different parts to different routes. <br> We use the the function *append* to make sure that every new input is *added* to the old one and because we built a *memory function*, it will consider the context from before. <br> <br> The *print* part is a part that only we ill see in the console of our terminal.
+It is not necessary for the working of the system but helps us to understand wherre we are and recognize fast if things are broken.
+It will print the story, detect the question that starts with 'dear collabrators' and will put this into a seperate section.

 ```
 # setting variables